lenaschimmel/covid-19/FRENCH_TRAD_NOTES.md

 - ICU : respirateurs
 - ventilators : respirateurs
 - privacy-protecting [as an ADJ] : respectueuse de vos données personnelles / respectueuse de votre vie privée [TO DECIDE]
-- Exponential decay: déclin exponentiel/décroissance exponentielle [TO VALIDATE]
+- Exponential decay: décroissance exponentielle

 - contextual notes: If title of an article or quote, I leave it in English and added a translation as the end of the note, as follows:
 [^keyword]: “quote EN” [from REF](URL) Traduction: "quote FR "